Moscow State University: Academic reputation

-In world rankings, MSU was ranked 101st–150th by the Academic Ranking of World Universities 2022, #75 by QS World University Rankings 2023, and #335 by U.S. News & World Report 2023.
+In world rankings, MSU was ranked 101st–150th by the Academic Ranking of World Universities 2024, and 105th by QS World University Rankings 2026.

-According to the some international rankings MSU is the highest-ranked Russian university (with the nearest Russian competitor being Saint Petersburg State University), but it was consistently ranked outside the top 5 nationally in 2010–11 by Forbes and Ria Novosti / HSE, with both ratings based on data set collected by HSE from Russian Unified State Exam scores averaged per all students and faculties of university.

-The university has contacts with universities in the world, exchanging students and lecturers.
+The university has contacts with universities throughout the world, exchanging students and lecturers.
 It houses the UNESCO International Demography Courses and Hydrology Courses.
 In 1991 the French University College, the Russian-American University, and the Institute of German Science and Culture were opened.

+The institution's academic reputation was severely undermined because of its support for the 2022 Russian invasion of Ukraine.
+(See: sanctions).

 Staff and students

 The university employs more than 4,000 academics and 15,000 support staff.
 Approximately 5,000 researchers work at the university's research institutes and facilities.
 More than 40,000 undergraduates and 7,000 advanced degree candidates are enrolled.
 Annually, the university hosts approximately 2,000 students, graduate students, and researchers from around the world.